-(hide this warning on this page)What we can do for you
+What we can do for you

 Our center has in vivo and ex vivo imaging capabilities of small animals and tissue samples via magnetic resonance imaging, x-ray/X-ray CT, Positron emission (PET) and single photon emission and bioluminesence/fluorescence imaging.

-We provide training for users on ultrasound and optical imaging, and provide expert instrument operators for other modalities.
+We provide training for users on ultrasound and optical imaging and provide expert instrument operators for other modalities.
 We also provide expert support/training for data/image analysis.

 Description